In 2022, tuition for full-time students at Pacific University was $50,884 a year.

 Pacific University is a private, nonprofit institution, so it has the same tuition for residents of Oregon as it does for residents from other states.

-Tuition at Pacific is the same for all students.
+Tuition at Pacific is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Pacific is $13,892 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,634.
+Housing and campus dining at Pacific is $14,408 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the Pacific's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|